cromulent-testing/blog/_posts/2011-10-27-what-does-it-mean.markdown

 ---
 Testing something works correctly (technical correctness) is all well and good, but testing meaning (semantic correctness) is the mark of a true tester.
 Without it, you’re not much more than a glorified developer.

-A lot of projects do the wrong thing correctly.
 Here are some common semantic problems expressed using a progressively strained _Star Wars_ metaphor.

 You’re feeling nostalgic and ask a friend to put on a _Star Wars_ movie, they put on episode one, _The Phantom Menace_.
 While technically correct, it is a _Star Wars_ movie, it isn’t what you meant, it was semantically wrong.